microsoft/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

 ![ArcBox architecture diagram](./arch_devops.png)

-**WARNING: Per May 22 2023, there is a [known issue](https://github.com/microsoft/azure_arc/issues/1861) causing deployments of the ArcBox Flavors "Full", "DevOps" and "DataOps" to fail.
-Until further notice, you may deploy the "IT Pro" flavor of ArcBox.**

 ### Use cases

 - Sandbox environment for getting hands-on with Azure Arc technologies and [Azure Arc-enabled Kubernetes landing zone accelerator](https://aka.ms/ArcK8sLZSandbox)